HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Advance Directive

-In addition to the entry templates defined in the [Advance Directive Section](StructureDefinition-AdvanceDirectivesSection.html).
-Additional Advance Directive C-CDA compatible templates from [HL7 CDA® R2 Implementation Guide: C-CDA R2.1; Advance Directives Templates, Release 1 ](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=473), or newer versions of this Advance Directive guide, may be used in C-CDA documents.
+In addition to the entry templates defined in the [Advance Directive Section](StructureDefinition-AdvanceDirectivesSection.html), additional Advance Directive C-CDA compatible templates from [HL7 CDA® R2 Implementation Guide: C-CDA R2.1; Advance Directives Templates, Release 1 ](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=473), or newer versions of this Advance Directive guide, may be used in C-CDA documents.

 <table